z-amirkhosravi/qtools/README.md

 Some ways I could improve this in the future:
 - Implement calculating the Greeks
 - Implement non-contant parameters like volatility and interest ratess.
 There's a paper called "A Binomial Option Pricing Model under Stochastic Volatility and Jump" by C. C-C. Chang and H-C. Fu.
 Maybe it can be a good starting point.
+- More generally, implement approximating multiple normal variables.
+This is needed if the volatility is stochastic, for example.
 - The object oriented structure could use improvement.
 Right now I have functions called `PriceAmericanCall_CCR` for example.
-The different models should either be separate classes that interface with the `Lattice` classs.
-Right now if I want to add a new option type I'd have to recompile the package.
+The different models could be separate classes that interface with the `Lattice` class for example.
+However it's done, the option type should be separate from the computation model.
-- I guess to do things completely correctly, there shhould be an `Option` class that inherits from a `Derivative` class, which can be fed into a pricing model class, and so forth.
+- I guess to do things completely correctly, there should be an `Option` class that inherits from a `Derivative` class, which can be fed into a pricing model class, and so forth.
 One has to be careful not to go overboard with the abstractions howevver.